nicksherefkin/slingshotdiviningrod/Posts/Career ladders and successful sleeper agents.md

 Court analysts have noticed Justice John Roberts' anxiety about departing too far from precedent and the consequences for the legitimacy of the Court's authority.
 Alito seems less concerned as we should expect from constructive sleeper agents.
-Alito spent his whole career holding his tongue so he could strike down disliked precedents not preserve the legitimacy of the system.
+Alito spent his whole career holding his tongue so he could strike down disliked precedents--not preserve the legitimacy of the system.

 The institution of the American legal system may attract constructive sleeper because the formal authority the Supreme Court justices wield is so great, far-reaching, and lightly checked.
 But even here, with such an extreme payoff for climbing the ladder, the constraints of bureaucratic leadership are revealing themselves to Alito's chagrin.